Omikhleia/resilient.sile/examples/manual-styling/footnotes.md

 But then, he shows an example with a period...
 Jan Tschichold does mention using a "normal numeral followed by a period", but he is also very opinionated on other topics such as text indents.
-Anyhow, this author recognizes too that a period is regularly used in many books.
+Anyhow, this author recognizes too that a period is regularly seen in many books.
 Let's go for it in our default style.

 ```yaml